DeadWaveWave/waveforge/.cursor-en/README.md

     E --> D1_next(...Start next Story...);
 ```

-A typical `Cursor-Vibe-Coding` workflow is described as follows:
+A typical `WaveForge` workflow is described as follows:

 1.  **Product Conception (PM-Concept)**: The user and the AI (`role-pm-core-concepts`) converse to create the `core-concepts.md` document, clarifying the product's core value.
 2.  **Version Planning (PM-PRD)**: Next, the user and the AI (`role-pm-version-prd`) collaborate to formulate a detailed `[version]-version-prd.md` based on the core concepts, breaking it down into a series of user stories.